 How to Prevent Mosquito Bites on Dogs

 You now know what to expect from a mosquito bite and the potential dangers that mosquitos present, so you know that the best way to protect your dog is to prevent mosquito bites in the first place.
-While our bug repellant sprays are not safe for dogs, and they are only arguably safe for us, there are methods of repelling mosquitos and other pests from your pooch.
+While our bug-repellant sprays are not safe for dogs and are only arguably safe for us, there are methods of repelling mosquitos and other pests from your pooch.

-Our top pick is Bayer Advantix II.
-It’s marketed for fleas and ticks but is an effective repellent for mosquitos and lice too.
+Our top pick is Elanco Advantix II.
+It’s marketed for fleas and ticks but is also an effective repellent for mosquitos and lice.
 A tube of this mosquito medicine for dogs is applied to the base of your dog’s back and neck once per month.

 How to Keep Mosquitoes Off Dogs

-If you are looking for a little extra protection, or if you prefer to stick to more natural repellents, you can use a dog-safe bug spray each time you go out.
-There aren’t too many options in Canada, as any company wanting to market its products as a bug spray has to pass the same strict and expensive tests as chemical insecticides do.
+If you are looking for extra protection or prefer to stick to more natural repellents, you can use a dog-safe bug spray each time you go out.
+There aren’t too many options in Canada, as bug sprays must pass the same strict and expensive tests as chemical insecticides.

 DIY bug sprays can be made from essential oils, but they may not be as effective as store-bought ones.
-Always make sure that any essential oils you use are safe for use on dogs and are mixed with an appropriate carrier oil like MCT coconut oil.
+Always ensure that any essential oils you use are safe for use on dogs and mixed with an appropriate carrier oil like MCT coconut oil.

 Plan Ahead to Avoid Mosquitos on Dogs

 As mosquito season approaches, it’s up to you to plan your dog’s activities to keep him or her safe.
 For example, if you enjoy hiking or camping with your dog, you need to take the appropriate steps to protect your pet.